 There are currently no approved small molecule anti-toxin drugs for either Anthrax or botulinum serotype A toxin (BoNT/A) and none are known to be in development.
 The Company is developing drugs for the treatment of Anthrax intoxication following exposure to Anthrax spores and botulism in humans caused by BoNT type A intoxication.

-These small molecule drugs could be stockpiled in the Strategic National Stockpile (SNS) for rapid deployment in the event of a large-scale bioterror or military attack on the U.S. civilian (or military) population.
-Therefore, the primary market is the U.S. Government, although sale and distribution to allied governments could be considered.
+These small molecule drugs could be stockpiled in the Strategic National Stockpile (SNS) for rapid deployment in the event of a large-scale bioterror or military attack on the U.S. civilian or military population and the primary market is expected to be the U.S. Government, although sale and distribution to other governments could be considered.
 Both Anthrax and BoNT/A are Category A threat agents.
-The risk of the use of a botulinum serotype A toxin in particular is increasing due to international manufacturing and a black market accompanying expanded commercial medical use of BoNT/A. Synthetic Biology (SynBio) advances also increase the risk of attack with an Advanced Agent, or genetically engineered biological weapon, that could exploit delivery of BoNT/A LC or Anthrax Lethal Factor using a previously unknown artificially constructed infectious vector.
+The risk of the use of a botulinum serotype A toxin in particular is increasing due to international manufacturing and a black market accompanying expanded commercial medical use of BoNT/A. Synthetic Biology (SynBio) advances also increase the risk of attack with an Advanced Agent, or genetically engineered biological weapon, that could exploit delivery of BoNT/A Light Chain (LC) or Anthrax Lethal Factor using a previously unknown artificially constructed infectious vector.